Primary Navigation Mobile

 Overview

-The changes are all from the front of the rear doors backwards – everything up front is shared with the conventional C4 in terms of both looks and dimensions.
+The e-C4 X differences all from the front of the rear doors backwards – everything up front is shared with the conventional e-C4 in terms of both looks and dimensions.
 Despite sitting on the same wheelbase, it is 240mm longer, with this extra space shared between the rear passengers and the boot.
 The latter is a hefty 130 litres bigger than the hatch, offering 510-litres of space.

 What’s it like inside?

-The front part of the e-C4 X is largely as you would find in the hatch version, complete with Citroen’s padded and comfortable seats.
+The front part of the e-C4 X is largely as you would find in the hatch version, complete with Citroen’s padded and comfortable seats, now with even more cushioning.
 They are a fine pair of seats, being squishy yet still sufficiently supportive and therefore perfectly pleasant to spend a long stretch of time in.
 Good news for those taking their first steps into life as an electric taxi/minicab driver.

 All this is with a set of rear seats that are reclined 27 degrees further than in the standard e-C4.
 This is barely noticeable, though, and you don’t feel like you are lying backwards at all.